bakercp/ofxPointer/README.md

 This addon also keeps track of additional information like number of clicks, etc.

+The addon requires (ofxJSON)[https://github.com/jefftimesten/ofxJSON] but will replaced with core JSON support in 0.10.0+.

 A typical program will now look like this:

 ```c++